Free Syrian Army agrees to Eid ceasefire, but alleges government violations

 The Syrian government earlier declared a three-day ceasefire across the whole of the country, although fighting continued and until now there had been no indication that it had been agreed with any of the myriad groups opposing the government.

 The truce is the first to be declared country-wide since one was brokered by foreign powers in February to facilitate talks to end the five-year-old civil war.
-This has mostly unravelled.
+This has mostly unraveled.

 The statement said the rebel alliance welcomed international efforts that had led to the announcement from the government of Syrian President Bashar al-Assad, but that attacks had not ceased as a result.